-This audit examination was based on resources estimates and other information provided by ENEVA to GaffneyCline through January 2023 and included such tests, procedures, and adjustments as were considered necessary.
+This audit examination was based on reserves and resources estimates and other information provided by 3R to GaffneyCline, and included such tests, procedures and adjustments as were considered necessary.
 All questions that arose during the audit process were resolved to GaffneyCline's satisfaction.